Looking for the best things to do in Santa Rosa California? Or maybe you’re on the fence and what to know why you should visit Santa Rosa.

 If you’re like me, then the words’ cheese and trail send a shiver of delight down your spine.

 And in case you are unfamiliar with terms like cheese or wine trail.
 Let me enlighten you and change the way you travel.
 These are routes through the country that takes you past the best areas that host some of the best wine and cheese in the state, if not the entire West Coast.

-Santa Rosa is part of Northern California’s most notable, and cheesiest, trail.
+Santa Rosa is part of North CA. And has some of the best glamping in Northern California’s most notable, and cheesiest, trail.
 The city hosts a lot of the best cheese in the state, all made by locals.
 And other cheese-related products.